 They Apparated out of London together, back to Godric's Hollow.
 Sirius immediately made his friend sit down and poured him a Butterbeer.
 James nursed it, taking precious few sips of the warm liquid whilst he and Sirius waited for their friend to arrive.
 Remus Lupin had had to leave right after the hearing on a work emergency, but promised he would return shortly.

-James stared at his Butterbeer, the tears starting to fall in a steady flow.
+James stared at his Butterbeer, eyes stinging, but refusing to let the tears come.
 Sirius sat beside him, a comforting hand on his shoulder.
 It was the usual ritual when one of Lily's appeals was denied; it was like James let all the stress wind up inside him like a stone and would only let it drop away for a brief period just to collect it up again once more.

 Nine years and who knew how many failed appeals later, it was still the same.